nonomal/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 >
 #
 > “ What  matters it        how   far     we  go      ? ” his   scaly friend  replied . “ There is another
 # .
 NSg/I W?
 NPrSg/ISg NSg/C NSg/V/J IPl NSg/V/J . .
-ISg/D NSg/J NPrSg/V V/J     . .
+ISg/D J     NPrSg/V V/J     . .
 W?
 VL I/D
 > shore , you know  , upon the other side    .
 The further off       from England the nearer
 # NSg/V .
 IPl NSg/V .
-P    D   NSg/J NSg/V/J .
+P    D   J     NSg/V/J .
 D   J       NSg/V/J/P P    NPr     D   J
 > is to France — Then    turn  not   pale    , beloved snail , but     come    and join  the dance .
 # VL P  NPr    .
 NSg/J/C NSg/V NSg/C NSg/V/J .
 NSg/V/J NSg/V .
 NSg/C/P NSg/V/P V/C NSg/V D   NSg   .
 > Will     you , won’t you , will     you , won’t you , will     you join  the dance ?
 Will     you ,